 Many deaf people play musical instruments and take part in music activities on a daily basis.
-It is a misconception that they cannot participate in and enjoy music.
+It is a misconception that they cannot, or do not, participate in and enjoy music.

 As with hearing young people, participating in music activities can have many benefits for children and young people who are d/Deaf.
 Music can help children increase their confidence, encourage learning about emotions and help develop fine motor skills.*

 How might d/Deaf people appreciate and perform music?

 Musicians with hearing loss often use the vibration of their instrument, or the surface to which it is connected, to help them feel the sound that they create, so although they may not be able to hear, d/Deaf people can use the vibrations caused by musical sounds to help them ‘listen’ to music.

 Deaf singers like Mandy Harvey, stand barefoot on the floor in order to feel these vibrations.
 Percussionist Evelyn Glennie is also particularly renowned for this and even Beethoven is said to have used the vibrations felt through his piano in his later years, when he was profoundly deaf.
 Deaf people attending a musical event people may use a balloon or a loudspeaker to feel vibrations caused by the performers.

 The Musical Vibrations equipment is a highly efficient and hands-free way of harnessing these all-important vibrations caused by sound.